skepsy-dev/myprojects/README.md

 single page php web app.

-data table showing entries from logged in user.

 user logged in via web.js eth address.

+on successful log in, call to showproj.php to show data table of sql entries from logged in "user_address".

 table forms: